bigcommerce/dev-docs/docs/stencil-docs/page-builder/configuration.md

 </div>

-## Enabling Page Builder options
+## Enabling Page Builder Theme Styles options

 Each theme contains two related JSON files: `config.json` and `schema.json`.
-To provide merchants with Page Builder customization options, you must declare those options in the theme's `schema.json` file.
+To provide merchants with Theme Styles customization options, you must declare those options in the theme's `schema.json` file.
 Additionally, you must include those settings in your theme's `config.json` file, templates, and Sass/CSS files.

 As users select options within the Page Builder UI (and save their selections), Stencil will automatically rewrite the theme's `config.json` file to record new defaults.

 The basic division of labor is as follows:
-* `schema.json` is an array of objects, declaring which theme settings are editable in Page Builder.
+* `schema.json` is an array of objects, declaring which theme settings are editable in Theme Styles.
 These objects also declare all possible values to display in Page Builder UI.
 * `config.json` contains metadata about the theme, such as the theme's name, version, and resource controls.
 * `config.json` assigns and updates a default value for each of the editable settings.
 * Each `schema.json` entry has an ID element that maps it to its corresponding `config.json` entry.
 The ID value identifies the relevant `config.json` key name.